Director, Institutional Giving

 - Work closely with senior program staff to shape programs that appeal to funders and that further StoryCorps’ mission and strategic plan

 - Collaborate with the CEO, President, Chief Development Officer, and Board Chair to cultivate and solicit major foundation grants

 - In collaboration with Finance and Program staff, develop budget documents and solicitation materials, negotiate government contracts, and oversee reporting to government funders within the prescribed time frame for each contract

 - Design and implement new donor recognition methods

 - Supervise two staff focused on institutional giving and government relations

 - Perform other duties to support the Development department/function, as assigned

-- Direct grant writing expertise and a track record of successfully securing institutional funding and exceeding contributed income goals in a competitive fundraising environment
+- Strong writing skills and direct grant writing expertise as well as a track record of successfully securing institutional funding and exceeding contributed income goals in a competitive fundraising environment

 - Strong planning, strategy, financial, budgeting, and analytical skills

 - Strong time-management skills and ability to uphold deadlines

 - Excellent communication skills, with particularly strong written and oral presentation abilities

 - Proficiency with a fundraising database, such as Salesforce